balticresearcher-git/supplementary-materials/README.md

 ## Overview

-This repository contains the reproducible analytical workflow, R scripts, and Bayesian modeling diagnostic outputs (using Stan and the `brms` package) necessary to replicate the findings of our manuscript: **"Spatial Risk Mapping of Maritime Accidents in the Baltic Sea: A Bayesian Hierarchical Approach Using AIS and Environmental Data"**.
+This repository contains the reproducible analytical workflow, R scripts, and Bayesian modeling diagnostic outputs (using Stan and the `brms` package) necessary to replicate the findings of our manuscript: **"Spatial Risk Mapping of Maritime Accidents in the Baltic Sea: A Bayesian Hierarchical Approach using AIS and Environmental Data"**.

 ## 🌐 Interactive Website